jnes92/coursera-machine-learning/02-fastai-deeplearning-part1/2019-fast-ai.md

 [x] run the notebook
 [x] test with resnet50 -> gpu memeroy - batch size decrease [ ] Create a model that can correctly classify images.
 Use lesson2-download.ipynb as a means of guidance.
 Remember, the more you practice the better you will get!

-[ ] spunk and tensorflow for security blogpost
+[x] checkout cnn link http://cs231n.github.io/convolutional-networks/ [ ] spunk and tensorflow for security blogpost

-[x] checkout cnn link http://cs231n.github.io/convolutional-networks/ [ ] checkout the forum and get involved?
+[ ] checkout the forum and get involved?
-[ ] Do render tutorial for cat breeds, own dataset
+[ ] Do export/hosting tutorial for cat breeds
+[ ] export/ host with own dataset

 ### Reminder: